 “For these reasons, hospitalized patients may have less benefit from neutralizing antibodies, which are a supplement to the patients' own immune system, as they may have developed their own endogenous antibody response and be in a phase of disease characterized by inflammatory responses to virus,” the company said.
 "This is why the use of immunosuppressive treatments is both widespread and still being investigated in hospitalized patients."

 No further details of the illness that triggered the ACTIV-3 stop have emerged since Tuesday.
 But the NIH did share a little perspective on what happened: The data safety monitoring board (DSMB) for ACTIV-3 "noted the trial reached a predefined boundary for safety at day five, meaning an overall difference in clinical status between the group receiving LY-CoV555 and the group receiving saline placebo," a spokeswoman for the National Institute of Allergy and Infectious Diseases told BioWorld.

 "As a result, the DSMB recommended pausing enrollment out of an abundance of caution and continuing data collection and follow-up of current participants for safety and efficacy," she said.

-The trial has enrolled 326 to date, the NIH said.
+The trial has enrolled 326 out of a planned 10,000 participants to date, the NIH said.
 It remains blinded to the investigators.
 Next, the DSMB will review data again at a preplanned meeting on Oct.
 26, at which point it will make a recommendation on whether or not enrollment should be resumed.